chpc-tech-eval/chpc24-scc-nationals/matlab/README.md

 You have successfully installed MATLAB!

+> [!WARNING]
+> You are **STRONGLY** advised to install your MATLAB installations to a local, non-shared location.
+This will ensure that the License is correctly installed and configured for each the nodes in your cluster.

 # Benchmark: Monte Carlo Sampling Simulation (Calculating PI)

 Your task is to optimize and parallelize MATLAB code for improved execution speed of a Monte Carlo simulation used to estimate the value of Pi in MATLAB.
 For approximating the value of Pi consider this stochastic method that populates an array with random values and tests for unit circle inclusion, i.e. we generate a random number along the coordinate $x \in [0, R]$ and another random number along the coordinate $y \in [0, R]$.
 The ratio of the area of the circle of radius $R$, relative to that of the square of side with length $2R$, can be written as follows: